hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part3-understanding-the-backend.md

 ![](/img/wod-blogserie3-create.png "backend server CREATE workflow")

-0- The procmail api: This is a mail parsing process allowing the backend server to retrieve the relevant information in order to perform appropriate actions.
+0- The procmail API: This is a mail parsing process allowing the backend server to retrieve the relevant information in order to perform appropriate actions.
 As any API, it uses verbs to performs actions.
 In our case, we leverage **CREATE**, **CLEANUP**, **RESET** and **PURGE**.

 If you need more info on procmail usage, check the following [page](https://wiki.archlinux.org/title/Procmail>).